All Episodes

 Stock market setting all-time highs.

-Uh your 401ks have bounced back.
+Your 401ks have bounced back.

 I know that when you go through your daily life, all of these facts that I just mentioned don't really register because there's this disquiet out there.

-There's this sense of unease, uh, and it's it exists for a whole bunch of different reasons depending on who you talk to.
+And it exists for a whole bunch of different reasons depending on who you talk to.

-The liberals are uneasy because we're in Iraq and they're still not in the White House, and Bush is still there.
+The liberals are uneasy because we're in Iraq and they're still not in the White House and Bush is still there.

-The conservatives are Republicans are at ill at ease because they're wandering in the desert all of a sudden with no hope in sight to uh ever get back in power anywhere, and they don't see anybody out there that's inspiring them to think that that'll happen anytime soon.
+The conservatives or Republicans are ill at ease because they're wandering in the desert all of a sudden with no hope in sight to ever get back in power anywhere.

-And uh all of this comes under the umbrella of the uh instability and and uh insecurity, the unsurety, if you will, uncertainty of the situation in Iraq, but the domestic situation here uh couldn't get much better despite the fact that it's uh it's its strength uh may not permeate your daily mindset.
+And all of this comes under the umbrella of the instability and insecurity, the unsurrty, if you will, uncertainty of the situation in Iraq.

-It's hard to imagine what the Democrats are gonna do uh to make you all feel better in terms of the domestic agenda and this new direct because any new direction what I get went through all the any new direction from unemployment, taxes, federal tax revenues all-time high, oil prices plummeting, federal deficit deficit down almost uh 50%, home valuations up tremendously, inflation in check, no terrorism on our soil, stock market an all-time high.
+Because any new direction, any new direction from unemployment, taxes, federal tax revenues all-time high, oil prices plummeting, federal deficit down almost 50%, home valuations up tremendously, inflation in check, no terrorism on our soil, stock market an all-time high.

 The new direction for all those has to be what?